 When you arrive, your host may take you shopping for groceries.
-They will ask you what you like to eat.
+They may ask you what you like to eat.
 If you are having a difficult time adjusting to the food and are hungry, let your host know.

-They don't want you to be hungry and will try to find something that you like to eat.
+They do not want you to be hungry and will try to find something that you like to eat.
 Canadian meals can be different in each homestay.
 It is good manners to try the food, but you can also tell your host when you do not like something.
+Our homestay families do not make accommodations for special diets such as gluten free, high protein, plant based, and lactose intolerant.